Kentucky Journal of Mathematics Teacher Education

 Mission and Goals

 The Kentucky Journal of Mathematics Teacher Education (KJMTE) contributes to building a professional knowledge base for mathematics teacher educators that stems from, develops, and strengthens practitioner knowledge.
 The journal provides a means for practitioner knowledge related to the preparation and support of teachers of mathematics to be not only public, shared, and stored, but also verified and improved over time.
 The journal is a tool that uses personal knowledge that mathematics teacher educators gain from their practice to build a trustworthy knowledge base that can be shared with the mathematics teacher education community.
-KJMTE is a scholarly, double-blind peer-reviewed journal for practitioners.
+KJMTE is a scholarly, double-blind peer-reviewed journal for practitioners [note: see below about commentaries and that they are edited, not peer-reviewed].
 Two issues of the journal are published each year.

 Scope and Audience